Friend Expects Me to Cover Her Bills After Helping with Groceries - AITA?

 In a recent post on Reddit, a user shared a dilemma about helping a friend in need.
 The user, a 30-year-old female, had been supporting her friend Linda, aged 31, after Linda lost her job.

 Feeling unable to sustain this level of financial support, the user eventually had to set boundaries by refusing to continue funding Linda's bills.
-Many commenters on the post resonated with the user's predicament, expressing support and understanding for the decision to prioritize financial stability and set healthy boundaries in the friendship.
+Many commenters on the post resonated with the user's predicament, expressing support and understanding for the decision to prioritize financial stability and establish healthy boundaries in the friendship.

 Original Post

-I (30F) have a friend Linda (31F) who recently lost her job.
+I (30F) have a friend, Linda (31F), who recently lost her job.
 At first, I helped her with groceries and small expenses, but now she expects me to cover her bills every month.

 When I finally said no, she accused me of abandoning her.
 Linda has been a dear friend for years, and when she lost her job, I wanted to support her.